-The year 2022 has continued to be professionally challenging for CCC.
-CCC continues to demonstrate how we can respond and adapt to major changes and continue to support programs amid a Global Pandemic.
+The year 2023 was professionally challenging for CCC.
+Despite these challenges, CCC continues to demonstrate how we can respond and adapt to major changes and continue to support programs amid a Global Pandemic.
 In addition to fulfilling historical requirements and newly mandated programs, the organization continued to make incremental improvements in financial management.

-CCC earned an unmodified audit opinion on fiscal year 2022 consolidated financial statements for the fifth consecutive year.
+CCC earned an unmodified audit opinion on fiscal year 2023 consolidated financial statements for the sixth consecutive year.
 CCC has worked diligently throughout the year to address, correct, and mitigate issues raised by its auditor.
-CCC remains committed to accountability and transparency and will continue to make progress in resolving areas of noncompliance associated with FFMIA.
-We will continue to devote a considerable number of resources to resolving these issues and are looking forward to improved processes during fiscal year 2023.
+CCC remains committed to accountability and transparency and will continue to make progress in resolving areas of noncompliance associated with the Federal Financial Management Improvement Act.
+We will continue to devote a considerable number of resources to resolving these issues and are looking forward to improved processes during fiscal year 2024.

-CCC's consolidated financial statements, included herein, report the financial position, results of operations, and status of budgetary resources for fiscal years 2022 and 2021.
+CCC's consolidated financial statements, included herein, report the financial position, results of operations, and status of budgetary resources for fiscal years 2022 and 2023.
 These statements comply, where relevant, with the requirements prescribed by OMB for the form and content of Federal financial statements (Circular A-136) and are in accordance with generally accepted accounting principles for Federal entities.
 Financial management performance measures also accompany the financial results.
 These performance measures demonstrate areas of efficiencies, accomplishments, and highlight areas for improvement.

 I want to thank the financial management professionals who support CCC for their continued dedication and hard work this past year.
-It is through their effective and efficient efforts that CCC delivered the most accurate, transparent and useful information possible as we continue to work together in our quest for excellence in financial management.
+It is through their effective and efficient efforts that CCC delivered the most accurate, transparent, and useful information possible as we continue to work together in our quest for excellence in financial management.

-Sincerely.
+Sincerely,